You Can Finally Hide Your Ex's Instagram Posts Without Unfollowing Them

-Do you need a break from seeing your ex's posts on Instagram, but you don't want to unfollow them for fear they might someday notice (or you should decide you want to follow them again in the future)?
-Or maybe your best friend is a chronic over-grammer, and you're tired of your feed being filled with her shelfies?
-Whatever the tricky social situation might be, Instagram is finally introducing a fix.
+Are you embarrassed by an account you follow on Instagram and don't want a friend to notice it as you scroll through your feed?
+Or maybe you need a break from seeing your ex's posts, but don't want to unfollow them for fear they might someday notice.
+Whatever the tricky social situation might be, Instagram has a fix.

 Advertisement

 To mute an account, simply tap the three dots in the upper right-hand corner of a post from that account or its profile page.
-You have two mute options: Just posts, or posts and Story.
-Take the same steps to unmute an account in the future.
+You have two mute option: Just posts, or the posts and Story.
+Take the same steps to unmute in the future.

-The feature, which Instagram is starting as a test, is one of the first controls the app is offering users over their feed and Stories.
+The feature, which Instagram is starting as a test, is surprisingly one of the first controls the app is offering users over their feed and Stories.
 Previously, only a more drastic option — blocking an account — was available.
-Of course, mute has no impact on how 'grams appear in your feed, but, hey, at least you have a little more say about what's there to begin with.
+Of course, mute has no impact on how chronological your feed is, but, hey, at least you have a say about what's there to begin with.

 Advertisement